Sleaker/deadair_eco_no_da_wares/README.md

 ## Changelog

+### v1.18
+- Add inv wares to price adjustments from Treys
+- Add seminars to traders

 ### v1.17
 - Fixed crew fill replace values not applying properly from 1.14
 - Fixed quettanauts default crew not applying